Haro321/CodecademyAi/readme.md

 # Codecademy Anonymous Ai Chat API Integration

-A Python interface to interact with Codecademy's anonymous chat feature.
+A Python interface to interact with Codecademy's anonymous chat feature that connected to Codecademy database.
 Designed for educational purposes to study API interactions and chatbot implementations.

 ## Features